 “(C) Notwithstanding subparagraph (A) of this paragraph, if an employer revises its tip out policy, the employer shall provide employees with the proposed new policy prior to implementation of the revised tip out policy.”.

-Section 10a (D.C.
+(d) Section 10a (D.C.
 Official Code §§ 32-1009.01) is amended as follows:

 (1) Subsection (a) is amended to read as follows:

-“(a)(1) An employer’s third-party payroll company, required pursuant to section
+“(a)(1)(A) As of January 1, 2020,the third-party payroll company, required pursuant to section 9(a-1) of this act, that processes payroll for an employer who employs an employee who is paid in accordance with section 4(f) of this actshall submit a quarterly earnings report within 30 days after the end of each quarter to the Mayor certifying that the employee was paid at least the required minimum wage, including gratuities.

+“(B) Prior to January 1, 2020 an employer who employs an employee who is paid in accordance with section 4(f) of this act shall submit a quarterly earnings report within 30 days after the end of each quarter to the Mayor certifying that the employee was paid at least the required minimum wage, including gratuities. .

-9(a-1), shall submit to the Mayor a quarterly wage report within the 30 days of the end of the quarter.
+“(C) An hotel employer who employs an employee who is paid in accordance with section 4(f) of this act shall submit a quarterly earnings report within 30 days after the end of each quarter to the Mayor certifying that the employee was paid at least the required minimum wage, including gratuities.

-“(2) Each quarterly wage report prepared pursuant to this subsection shall include and itemize the following information:
+“(2) Each quarterly report prepared pursuant to this subsection shall include and itemize the following information:

 “(A) Name of each employee;